Searching for Wheaton root canal information?

 What a Wheaton root canal done by Dr. Bauer looks like

 The images above show Dr. Bauer’s root canals and especially relevant, notice that they all have 4 or 5 lines.
 Canals within the tooth that have been cleaned look like individual lines on the x-rays.
-Upper molars nearly always have 4 canals and the vast majority of dentists only find 3.
+Upper molars nearly always have 4 canals and it is difficult to find the fourth one so many root canals only have 3 treated.
 As a result it is very common for upper molar root canals to continue to hurt.
 If your molar tooth still hurts after a root canal there is a VERY GOOD chance anatomy was missed and it doesn’t look like the x-rays above.

 What are the symptoms of a tooth that needs a root canal and what causes these symptoms to occur?